 Historical Background

 The concept of the Bermuda Triangle as a defined zone of danger gained traction in the mid-20th century.
 The term itself was popularized by author Vincent Gaddis in a 1964 article for Argosy magazine, titled "The Deadly Bermuda Triangle."
 However, stories of strange occurrences in the region date back much further.
-Christopher Columbus, during his first voyage in 1492, reported seeing strange lights and erratic compass readings near the area now associated with the Triangle.
+Christopher Columbus, during his first voyage in 1492, reported seeing strange lights and erratic compass readings near the area now associated with the Triangle, describing "a great flame of fire" and unusual atmospheric phenomena that puzzled his crew.

 The region covers roughly 500,000 square miles, with its three vertices often placed at Miami (Florida), Bermuda, and San Juan (Puerto Rico).
-The area is one of the busiest shipping lanes in the world, with countless vessels and aircraft crossing it daily.
-Despite the high volume of traffic, the number of disappearances is statistically no greater than in other well-traveled parts of the ocean when adjusted for the amount of traffic.
-Yet, the specific nature of some incidents—sudden, unexplained, and often without distress signals—has fueled a persistent aura of mystery.
+This vast expanse is one of the busiest shipping lanes in the world, with countless vessels and aircraft crossing it daily.
+Despite the high volume of traffic, when adjusted for the amount of traffic, the number of disappearances is statistically no greater than in other well-traveled parts of the ocean.
+Yet, the specific nature of some incidents—sudden, unexplained, and often without distress signals—has fueled a persistent aura of mystery for over a century.

-Before the 20th century, early mariners spoke of the "Devil's Triangle" or "Limbo of the Lost."
-Sailors told tales of ghost ships and sudden storms that swallowed vessels whole.
-These oral traditions laid the groundwork for the modern fascination.
-The first documented disappearance in the region that would later be called the Bermuda Triangle was the loss of the USS Cyclops in 1918, which remains one of the deadliest non-combat losses in U.S. Naval history.
+Before the 20th century, early mariners referred to the area by ominous names such as the "Devil's Triangle" or "Limbo of the Lost."
+Sailors told tales of ghost ships, sudden storms, and compasses spinning wildly.
+These oral traditions, passed down through generations, laid the groundwork for the modern fascination.
+The earliest widely recognized documented disappearance within the Bermuda Triangle was the loss of the USS Cyclops in 1918, which remains one of the deadliest non-combat losses in U.S. Naval history.

 Notable Incidents